Hamad Bin Khalifa University/Merrimack College, USA

 Greater Syria and Palestine, Muslim-non-Muslim Relations, Muslim-Jewish-Christian Relations, Cult of Saints, Pilgrimage, Ritual Studies, Religious Studies, Medieval Islamic History and Civilization

 Born in the United States Prof. Meri hails from a Jerusalemite family.
+Professor Meri is presently a faculty member of the Faculty of Islamic Studies, Hamad Bin Khalifa University, Doha, Qatar.
+He is also Faculty Associate (non-resident) at the Center for the Study of Jewish-Christian-Muslim Relations, Merrimack College, U.S.A.
 From 2014-2015 he was Visiting Professor in the Department of Studies of Islam in the Contemporary World at the University of Jordan.
 During the 2013-2014 academic year Meri served as 8th Allianz Visiting Professor of Islamic Studies at the Ludwig Maximilians-University of Munich.
 From 2011-2014 he was a Visiting Fellow at the Centre of Islamic Studies, Cambridge University.
 From June 2010-March 2013 he was Fellow of St. Edmund’s College, Cambridge University and served as Academic Director of the Centre for the Study of Muslim-Jewish Relations, Woolf Institute, Cambridge.
 He has travelled extensively throughout the Middle East and has lived in Amman, Cairo, Damascus and Jerusalem.
 From 2005-2010 he lived in Amman, where he oversaw a major Qur’anic exegesis project at the Jordanian Royal Court.
 He previously held visiting appointments at the Institute of Ismaili Studies in London and the University of California at Berkeley.

 Prof. Meri is a historian of religions and a specialist in the history of Muslim-non-Muslim Relations in Past and Present, medieval Islamic history and civilisation, the comparative study of ritual in Islam and Judaism.
 Prof. Meri’s research interests include: Pilgrimage and the Veneration of Saints and Relics in Islam, Judaism and Christianity; Ritual in Islam and Judaism; Popular Religion; History of the Jews of Arab Lands.
 His teaching interests include: Ritual in Islam and Judaism; Pilgrimage in Islam and Judaism; Medieval Islamic History and Civilisation; Travel, Hajj and Ziyara; History of Sacred Places in the Middle East; The Jews of the Islamic World; Bibliographic Methods in the Study of the Abrahamic Religions, Autobiographical Writings of Middle Eastern Jews, Christians and Muslims.